Pneha1234/aws_workshop/Readme.md

 ## Getting Started

-Welcome to the AWS Workshop!
 This guide will walk you through setting up and utilizing the Workshop Code Repository.

 ### Cloning the Repository